-Level I input: Unadjusted quoted market prices in active markets for identical assets that the Organization has the ability to access at the measurement date.
+Level 1 input: Unadjusted quoted market prices in active markets for identical assets that the market data.

+Organization has the ability to access at the measurement date.

-Level 2 input: Observable market based inputs or unobservable inputs that are corroborated by market data.
+Level 2 input: Observable market based inputs or unobservable inputs that are corroborated by